 On the big screen, he starred in the Academy Award and Emmy Award winning FSU student film Slow Dancin’ Down the Aisles of the Quick Check (screened at the Cannes Film Festival and winner of numerous film festival prizes), the Coca Cola Refreshing Filmmaker Grand Prize winning film Escape Back to the Movies (shown on hundreds of film screens nationwide), the independent short film The Meeting (shown at the LA Independent Film Festival, Florida Film Festival, and on the Sci Fi Channel show Exposure) and was featured in the films Confessions of a Florist, Alligator Alley, Unconscious, My Own Love Song, The Year of Getting to Know Us, A Grave Matter, and The Little Mermaid.

 On the small screen, he was most recently seen on A & E’s The Glades, USA Network’s Burn Notice, Fox TV’s Bones, AMC’s Halt and Catch Fire, and USA Network’s Graceland.
 He had a recurring role on the syndicated series The Cape, and was featured in Episode Five of the award winning HBO miniseries “From the Earth to the Moon.”
 He has had featured roles in the syndicated TV series Sheena, Queen of the Jungle, Disney Channel’s The Jersey, USA Network’s Sins of the City, ABC’s Second Noah, Fox’s Fortune Hunter, NBC’s seaQuest, as well as various Nickelodeon productions.
-A partial listing of the TV commercials he’s appeared include national and regional spots for PNC Bank, Slick 50, Campbell’s Soup, K-Mart, Regions Bank, Middleton Pest Control, NAPA Auto Parts, the Florida Lottery, Florida’s Natural Orange Juice and the Massachusetts Census.
+A partial listing of the TV commercials he’s appeared include national and regional spots for PNC Bank, Slick 50, Campbell’s Soup, K-Mart, Regions Bank, Middleton Pest Control, NAPA Auto Parts, the Florida Lottery, Florida’s Natural Orange Juice, the Massachusetts Census, and Harvard Pilgrim.